Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Conclusion

 \section{Conclusion}

 In this work, we proposed a novel shape-constrained estimator for the autocovariance sequence from a reversible Markov chain.
 To the best of our knowledge, this is the first work in which the spectral representation of the autocovariance sequence is exploited to estimate the autocovariance sequence subject to infinitely many shape constraints.
 We have carried out a thorough analysis of the proposed Moment LS estimator, including its characterization and theoretical guarantees.
 Especially, we showed the strong consistency of the autocovariance sequence estimate from the Moment LS estimator in terms of an $\ell_2$ error metric, convergence of the representing measure of the Moment LS estimator to the true representing measure, and the strong consistency of an estimate of the Markov chain CLT asymptotic variance based on our autocovariance sequence estimator.
-Our theoretical results hold for $\psi$-irreducible, aperiodic, reversible Markov chains satisfying a geometric drift condition.
-Finally, we empirically validated our theoretical findings and demonstrated the effectiveness of the proposed estimator compared to existing autocovariance estimators, including batch means, spectral variance estimators, and initial sequence estimators.
+Our theoretical results hold for reversible and geometrically ergodic Markov chains.
+Finally, we empirically validated our theoretical findings and demonstrated the effectiveness of the proposed estimator compared to existing autocovariance estimators in both simulated and real data settings, including batch means, spectral variance estimators, and initial sequence estimators.